-Raising a formal complaint...
+Raising a formal complaint

-If informal resolution is unsuccessful or inappropriate, you can make a formal complaint about the harassment or bullying to the Clerk or the Chair of the Council.
+If informal resolution is unsuccessful or inappropriate, you can make a formal complaint about the harassment or bullying to the Clerk or the Chair of the Council, if the behaviour was not from a Councillor (if it was please see raise to the Monitoring Officer).
 A formal complaint may ultimately lead to disciplinary action against the perpetrator(s) where they are employed.

 The Clerk or the Chair of the Council will appoint someone to investigate your complaint.
 You will need to co-operate with the investigation and provide the following details (if not already provided):